laurenceandrews/carbon-project-rater/README.md

 ```

 ## 🌞 Deployment
-This application was previously deployed via AWS, but due to costs is now being developed locally.
+This application was previously deployed via AWS, but due to running costs is now being developed locally.

 ### AWS Services Used
 - **IAM:** Managed permissions and access control.